 - Send confirmation to the member

-Standing orders relax the 3-day rule for repeat trips.
+Standing orders relax the advance-notice rule for repeat trips.
 A dialysis patient who attends three times a week sets up a standing order with the broker at the start of treatment, and the rides are dispatched on the same schedule each week.
 The member does not call before each trip.
 If the schedule changes (vacation, missed week), the member notifies the broker to pause the standing order.

 How to book a ride step by step